How Much Does it Cost to Climb Kilimanjaro?

 You want to find a balance between “too cheap to be safe” and “overpriced”.

-Every year, people die on Kilimanjaro, many of these are porters, which you won’t find reported in the Western press.
+Every year, people die on Mount Kilimanjaro, many of these are porters, which you won’t find reported in the Western press.

 We take our responsibility to our guides and porters very seriously.
 There are countless reports of porters not being paid a living wage, of them having little to no cold-weather gear, inadequate food, and sleeping in crowded, uncomfortable conditions.
 The Kilimanjaro Porter’s Assistance Project was set up to counteract this unethical treatment and we aim to exceed their guidelines.